scDEF on 3k PBMCs¶

 import scanpy as sc

 We apply the usual basic filtering for cells and genes with very low numbers of reads.
-While scDEF does not require further prior gene selection, it is useful to remove genes which are known to be noisy in scRNA-seq data sets, such as MALAT1.
 We also apply liberal highly variable gene filtering to make sure we include all possible marker genes while reducing the runtime required to fit the model.

 adata = sc.read_10x_mtx(